syncfusion-content/xamarin-docs/Xamarin/Charts/Localization.md

 You can localize [`SfChart`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html) in all the platforms by adding a .resx file in a .NET Standard project alone.
 The following steps describe how to localize SfChart in a project and you can download the complete sample from this [`link`](https://github.com/SyncfusionExamples/how-to-localize-the-labels-in-xamarin-forms-sfchart).

-N> Here, the resources have been already created for some cultures and shared them on [`Syncfusion GitHub`](https://github.com/syncfusion/xamarin-localized-texts) for your convenience.
+N> Here, the resources have been already created for some cultures and shared them on [`Syncfusion® GitHub`](https://github.com/syncfusion/xamarin-localized-texts) for your convenience.

 * Add a new folder in the .NET Standard project named Resources.

 * Add resource files for the languages you wish to support, and set their Build Action to EmbeddedResource.
-The name of the resource file should be $name of the Syncfusion component$+$language code$+.resx.
+The name of the resource file should be $name of the Syncfusion® component$+$language code$+.resx.
 For example, if you add a resource file for the French culture, add the Syncfusion.SfChart.XForms.fr-FR.resx file to Resources folder as illustrated in the following screenshot.

 ![Localization support in Xamarin.Forms Chart](localization_images/LocalizationResource.png)